|TABLE OF CONTENTS|

 |3||Serious Engine Work|

 It took a few weekends to clear a spot in the shed to do engine work.
-The V8 project is nearly ready for a test drive.
-The only thing holding that up has been the weather, downed trees, internet, phone problems....
-The laundry list of things that need work or fixin' just keeps getting longer.
+The V8 project is almost ready for a test drive.
+The only thing holding that up is the endless list of other things that need fixin'.

-The 3000 is now parked at the shed.
-It will be supported under the tranny with a jack stand and backup floor jack.
-Both rear tires are chocked front and back, so it can't roll anywhere.
+The 3000 is parked at the shed.
+Wish I had room to get it completely inside to do the split, but that ain't happenin' any time soon.
+It will be supported under the tranny, with both rear tires chocked front and back.
+There is an incentive to work fast.
 The hood, cowl, radiator, and front axle have to come off before the doors will close on the shed.

-The manual only shows a typical front split (engine/tranny) and a rear split (tranny/diff).
+The Ford Tractor Service Manual shows a typical front split (engine/tranny) and a rear split (tranny/diff).
 This will be a modified front split.
-In my not so humble opinion, the only reason to ever do a front split the way it is shown in the manual, is if the only thing needing service is the clutch/flywheel.
-It will be much easier to remove those large bolts in the front axle carrier while the tractor is mostly in one piece.
-Removing pieces one-at-a-time makes it easier to clean and decide what needs work, and what needs to be cleaned and refinished.
-Removing the hood and radiator cover first also allows them to be set aside where they won't get messed up.
+It looks like the only reason to ever do a front split (the way it is shown in the manual) is if the only thing needing service is the clutch/flywheel.
+It should be much easier to remove those large bolts in the front axle carrier while the tractor is mostly in one piece.
+Removing pieces one-at-a-time makes it easier to clean and decide what needs repair, replacement, or only cleaning and painting.

-No matter how many tools you have for working on cars, more (bigger) tools are going to be required:
+Unless you have already worked on tractors larger than the N-Series, more (bigger) tools are probably going to be required:

 1 - A 4-foot piece of 1-1/2" heavy wall pipe.
 This will be an extension handle for your breaker bar.